RisPNG/CopyPoppy/README.md

 ## Compiling

 1. Download code as ZIP and extract into `CopyPoppy` folder.
-1. `Open Folder as IntelliJ IDEA Project`
+1. `Open Folder as IntelliJ IDEA Project`.
 1. Import external libraries as project dependencies.
 1. Run CopyPoppy.